Round Top Lake Sunset

 Raymond Peak

-Heading up the Northern flank of Raymond Peak, which we can see partially hidden behind the trees.
-Emerging from the forest cover onto the Northern Flank of Raymond Peak reveals the harsh Southern Flank of Peak 8636.
+Hiking South up the Northern flank of Raymond Peak, which we can see partially hidden behind the thinning trees.

 Grand View of Peak 8636